Hard-Label Black-Box Attacks on 3D Point Clouds: The Proposed 3D Hard-Label Black-Box Attack

 Given a clean point cloud $\mathbf{P}$ sampled from the surface of a 3D object or scene, we denote its unordered set of points as $\mathbf{P}=\{\mathbf{p}_i\}_{i=1}^n \in \mathbb{R}^{n \times 3}$ where $n$ is the number of points and each point $\mathbf{p}_i \in \mathbb{R}^{3}$ is a vector containing the exact coordinates $(x,y,z)$.
 In this paper, we mainly focus on attacking a basic point cloud learning task, \textit{i.e.}, point cloud classification.
 In this task, a learned classifier $f(\cdot)$ is provided to predict a vector of confidence scores $f(\mathbf{P})\in {\mathbb{R}^{C}}$ of the input point cloud $\mathbf{P}$, where $C$ is the number of classes.
 The final output label is denoted as $y=F(\mathbf{P})=\argmax_{i\in C}f(\mathbf{P})_c\in { Y}, {Y}= \{1,2,3,...,C\}$, which represents a certain class of the original 3D object underlying the point cloud.

-To attack this 3D classifier, a general objective \cite{zhang2019adversarial,xiang2019generating,huang2022shape} is to find a perturbation $\mathbf{\Delta} \in \mathbb{R}^{n \times3}$ to generate a corresponding adversarial example as $\mathbf{P}_{adv} = \mathbf{P} + \mathbf{\Delta}$.
+To attack this 3D classifier, a general objective \cite{xiang2019generating,huang2022shape} is to find a perturbation $\mathbf{\Delta} \in \mathbb{R}^{n \times3}$ to generate a corresponding adversarial example as $\mathbf{P}_{adv} = \mathbf{P} + \mathbf{\Delta}$.
 These works follow white/black-box settings to use the model parameters $f(\cdot)$ or the confidence scores (logits) $f(\mathbf{P})$ to optimize the gradients of the network for updating $\mathbf{\Delta}$.
 However, in our focused hard-label black-box attack setting, we only have access to the final predicted label $y=F(\mathbf{P})$ without using any model detail.
-To this end, we aim to query the 3D models with multiple constructed point clouds to build the class-aware decision boundary for determining the difference between different-class 3D objects.
+To this end, we aim to query the 3D models with multiple constructed point clouds to build the class-aware decision boundary (\textit{i.e.}, pairwise decision boundary constructed specifically between a certain source class and other target classes) for determining the difference between different-class 3D objects.
 Based on the generated decision boundary of a specific object class, we initialize a boundary point cloud and estimate the positive gradient to update its added perturbation by iteratively moving it along the decision boundary.
-That is, the perturbed adversarial sample $\mathbf{P}_{adv}$ is carefully generated and optimized from the correctly classified source sample $\mathbf{P}_s$ labeled as $y_{gt}$ along the decision boundary, such that the predicted label $y_{adv}=F(\mathbf{P}_{adv})\ne y_{gt}$.
+That is, the perturbed adversarial sample $\mathbf{P}_{adv}$ is carefully generated and optimized from the correctly classified source sample $\mathbf{P}_s$ labeled as $y_{gt}$ along the decision boundary, such that the model output attacker-chosen label $F(\mathbf{P}_{adv})=y_{adv}\ne y_{gt}$.
+We adopt a targeted attack setting in our cases as it is more challenging than the untargeted attack setting \cite{liu2021imperceptible,liu2022point}.
 Here, we define an indicator function $\varphi(\cdot)$ of a successful attack as:

-where $y_{gt}$ is the ground-truth label of the source point cloud $\mathbf{P}_s$, and $y_{adv}$ is the label of the corresponding adversarial point cloud $\mathbf{P}_{adv}$ predicted by the 3D classifier.
+where $y_{adv}$ is the attacker-chosen label of the corresponding adversarial point cloud $\mathbf{P}_{adv}$.